First Libor defendant faces jury trial in London

-The trial marks a new phase in a seven-year, global inquiry that has culminated in banks and brokerages paying around $9 billion to settle regulatory allegations of rate rigging -- shredding public faith in the integrity of financial markets.
+The trial marks a new phase in a seven-year, global inquiry that has culminated in banks and brokerages paying around $9 billion (6 billion pounds) to settle regulatory allegations of rate rigging -- shredding public faith in the integrity of financial markets.

 To compound concerns about the culture on trading floors, seven banks, many also penalised over Libor, have been fined another $10 billion over currency rigging allegations since last November.